 You may be wondering how someone with so many firsts looks like having some roots in the R community.
 My path in R (and life), like yours, is unique and it does not conform with the stories that get a spotlight.
 Although R is a tool I sometimes use (since 2004), its international community rescued me from isolation and welcomed me when I started volunteering some of my time to it.

 I’ve received so much back from the community already that there is a virtuous circle going.
 I feel the need to keep helping make the community stronger and giving back.
 I hope some of these reflections about my experience of useR!
 2019 help you.
-That is the main goal of this series.
-The audience of my useR!
-2019 posts is:
+That is the main goal of this post.
+Its readership is:

 People pondering about attending useR! in the future.
 Short answer: yes, attend (or try to attend if you, like I, depend on a diversity scholarship to attend)!